igormiktor/CARRTv2/notes/CARRT_Navigation_Notes.md

 Despite these steps, the velocity estimates occasionally spike high, maxing out velocity and excessively over-estimating the distance traveled.
 However, in most cases inertial navigation mode tends to underestimate distance traveled.
 The underestimate is generally 40% to 70% of actual distance traveled.
-The amount underestimated cannot be reliably reproduced and seem to have a random component.
+The amount underestimated cannot be reliably reproduced and seems to have a random component.
 I have not been able to determine the cause of these underestimates.
 Nor, for that matter, have I been able to determine the cause of the occasional velocity spikes.